schlafer/schlafer/README.md

 Just another person on the internet.

 I studied Electrical and Electronic Engineering majoring in Electronics.
 Finished with a 3.361 cgpa.
-Now I am working as well as learning (with help from working professional buddies and kind wizards over the internet) software engineering, particularly focused on backend/server-side, system design, web security.
+Now I am working in as well as learning (with help from working professional buddies and kind wizards over the internet) software engineering, particularly focused on backend/server-side, system design, web security.

 Hobbies:
 ---